dpc10ster/RJafrocBook/docs/14-froc-meanings-foms-ocs.md

 # Meanings of FROC figures of merit {#froc-meanings}

+---
+output:
+  rmarkdown::pdf_document:
+    fig_caption: yes
+    includes:
+      in_header: R/learn/my_header.tex
+---

 ## This chapter is in progress {#froc-meanings-intro1}

-As of 10/6/20
+TBA As of 11/20/20

 ## Introduction {#froc-meanings-intro}

-The previous chapter focused on empirical *plots* possible with FROC data, for example, the FROC, AFROC, wAFROC and inferred ROC plots.
-Expressions were given for computing *operating points* for each plot.
+Chapter \@ref(froc-empirical) focused on empirical *plots* possible with FROC data, for example, the FROC, AFROC, wAFROC and inferred ROC plots.
+Expressions were given for computing *operating points* for each plot from the z-samples.
 Because of the ambiguity in ordering the two values associated with each operating points (e.g., sensitivity-specificity pairs in ROC plots), operating points should not be used as figures of merit.
 Rather one should use *area measures* derived from operating characteristics.
 This chapter is devoted to such measures for FROC data.

-A generic empirical area under a plot is denoted $A_{oc}$, where the "oc" subscript denotes the applicable operating characteristic.
+A generic empirical area under a plot is denoted $A_{\text{oc}}$, where the "oc" subscript denotes the applicable operating characteristic.
 For example, the area under the empirical wAFROC is denoted $A_{\text{wAFROC}}$.
-Calculating areas from operating points using planimetry or geometry is tedious.
+Calculating areas from operating points using planimetry or geometry is tedious at best.
 Needed are formulae for calculating them directly from ratings.
-In this sense this chapter is analogous to Chapter \@ref(empiricalAUC) where it was shown that the area under the empirical ROC plot $A_{\text{ROC}}$ equaled the Wilcoxon statistic calculated directly from the ratings.
+In this sense this chapter is analogous to Chapter \@ref(empiricalAUC) where it was shown that the area under the empirical ROC plot $A_{\text{ROC}}$ equaled the Wilcoxon statistic calculated directly from the ratings, i.e., the Bamber theorem.

-Consider the distinction between *empirical AUC under a plot*, i.e., an area measure, and a *FOM-statistic*, generically denoted $\theta$, that can be computed directly from the ratings.
+I make a distinction between *empirical AUC under a plot*, i.e., an area measure, and a *FOM-statistic*, generically denoted $\theta$, that can be computed directly from the ratings.
 While any function of the ratings is a possible FOM-statistic, whether it is useful depends upon whether it can be related to the area under an operating characteristic.
 This chapter derives formulae for FOM-statistics $\theta_{\text{oc}}$, which yield the same values as the areas $A_{\text{oc}}$ under the corresponding empirical operating characteristics.
 The meanings of these FOM-statistics are discussed [@RN2484].

 Here is the organization of the chapter.
 Expressions for the empirical AFROC FOM-statistic $\theta_{\text{AFROC}}$ and the empirical weighted-AFROC FOM-statistic $\theta_{\text{wAFROC}}$ are presented and their limiting values for chance-level and perfect performances are explored.
 Two important theorems are stated, whose proofs are in TBA Online Appendix 14.A.
 The first theorem proves the equality between the empirical wAFROC FOM-statistic $\theta_{\text{wAFROC}}$ and the area $A_{\text{wAFROC}}$ under the empirical wAFROC plot [^froc-meanings-foms-ocs-1].
 The second theorem derives an expression for the area under the straight-line extension of the wAFROC from the observed end-point to (1,1), and explains why it is essential to include this area.
 A small simulated-dataset is used to illustrate how NL and LL ratings and lesion weights determine the wAFROC empirical plot.
 It demonstrates that the wAFROC gives equal importance to all diseased cases, a desirable statistical characteristic.
 Corresponding results ignoring the weights shows that the AFROC gives excessive importance to cases with more lesions.
 This is followed by physical interpretation of the corresponding AUCs / FOM-statistics.
 It shows explicitly how the ratings comparisons implied in FOM-statistic properly credit and penalize the observer for correct and incorrect decisions, respectively.
 This section gives probabilistic meanings to the AFROC and wAFROC AUCs.